neilanthunblom/ESPresence/README.md

 7. Convert the password to an IRK by opening the `DecodeAppleIRK.html` file in a browser and pasting the XML into the input field.
 8. Copy the IRK value from the output field

-## Step 2: Configure ESPresence to track the device
+## Step 2: Configure ESPresense to track the device

-NOTE: This is assuming that the ESPresence firmware has already been flashed to the ESP32 and the device is connected to the network and configured to connect to the MQTT broker.
+NOTE: This is assuming that the ESPresense firmware has already been flashed to the ESP32 and the device is connected to the network and configured to connect to the MQTT broker.

-In order to track the device and publish its presence to the MQTT broker, the IRK of the device must be added to the ESPresence configuration.
+In order to track the device and publish its presence to the MQTT broker, the IRK of the device must be added to the ESPresense configuration.
 With devices other than the Apple Watch/iPhone you may be able to use the device's Bluetooth MAC address instead of the IRK, but YMMV.

 1. Navigate to the device's web interface using its IP address
 2. Scroll down to the `Scanning` section